Moplah sword

-The Moplah sword is a sword used by the Muslim population in the Malabar Coast in southwestern India.

-The Moplah sword has been used since the 17th Century, both as a weapon and a tool.
+The Moplah sword or Sumraal Khanjar is a sword used by the Malabar Muslim population in the Malabar Coast in southwestern India.
+The sword has been used since medieval times.

+It is also known as the ayda katti.

+Characteristics

-The Moplah sword has a light, wide and double-edged blade which is broader near to the tip, and runs slightly concave.
+The Moplah sword has a wide blade that is broader near to the tip and runs slightly concave.
 The blade is polished smooth, with no hollow-ground.
 In some versions, the blade has a strong middle section, which extends up into the tip.

-The hilt is made of carved wood, horn or bone.
+The hilt can be made of wood, horn or bone.
 The pommel is often covered with a metal disk.
-At the transition between the blade and hilt, decorations are often found, of traditional or religious significance in most cases.
+At the transition between the blade and hilt, decorations are often found, and they are made of silver or brass.
+These decorations are of traditional or religious significance in most cases.